Nature recovery for local authorities

 • Policy and strategy (including mapping and data) – production of Local Nature Recovery Strategies by responsible authorities to provide a locally owned foundation that develops and underpins the Nature Recovery Network; identifying the places which, once action has been taken on the ground, will enable the Network to grow over time.
 Action will help achieve wider environmental objectives and contribute to green economic recovery objectives.

 • Partnership working - continue to work with and build upon existing regional partnerships such as Local Nature Partnerships and Catchment Partnerships and identify new partnerships where they are needed to drive forward priority activities.
 Action for nature recovery will need to happen at a landscape scale and this means taking action across local authorities, boundaries and engaging with partners from a range of sectors.
-Local authorities have a unique ability to work in this space and help convene others?
-For example, councilors can link to local communities, farmers, landowners, etc.
+Local authorities have a unique ability to work in this space and help convene others, for example, councillors can make links to local communities, farmers, landowners, etc.

 • Local delivery – drive forward local delivery with partners, supporting existing local partnerships and encourage new ones where needed to help deliver the network and engage in the Local Nature Recovery Strategy process.
-Encourage and develop a move to deliver more projects at a landscape scale.
+Encourage and develop a vision that delivers more projects at a landscape scale.

 • Funding – utilise existing and new funding streams and explore opportunities to blend private, public and voluntary sector resources.
 This includes locking objectives for nature into long-term public funding schemes such as biodiversity net gain and agri-environment schemes that reward environmental benefits.